daohhuynh/VIPER-Mac-Port/README.md

 # Voltage Imaging Processing Execution Routines (VIPER)
+Developed for the Golshani Lab at UCLA David Geffen School of Medicine to enable native, offline processing of voltage imaging data.

 Offline Pipeline for Voltage Image Processing: https://docs.google.com/presentation/d/1i1Eehe1vd-wUmb5itjOlRDMwH4RwgGJKw7-UGQe_Prk/edit?usp=sharing

 To utilize the scripts in the repository download Python.

-Clone the repository on your device, cd into it, and create a virtual envirnoment: python -m venv /path/to/new/virtual/environment
+Clone the repository on your device, cd into it, and create a virtual environment: python -m venv /path/to/new/virtual/environment

 Activate the environment by running: source /path/to/new/virtual/environment/venv/bin/activate